 4) Must have a pool.

 It was a somewhat rainy Independence Day weekend, but we were bent on having the cousins go for a swim.
-The fact that Discover Suites Manila advertised a partially-covered pool practically sealed the deal for us.
+The fact that Discovery Suites Manila advertised a partially-covered pool practically sealed the deal for us.

 5) Near a mall and food establishments.

 When the hubby’s side of the family plan staycations, one usual requirement is that the hotel be near or next to a mall.
-That way, we can conveniently buy food and other essentials, plus the ladies can conveniently take turns watching the very active kids in the room and going on “mall time”.
+That way, we can easily buy food and other essentials, plus the ladies can conveniently take turns watching the very active kids in the room and going on “mall time”.
 Discovery Suites Manila is right across from Podium, plus it’s walking distance to El Pueblo (where there are several restos), and has a convenience store right at the back.

 But actually, because of the weather, we didn’t even leave the hotel the whole time we were there.
 We just had food from the nearby restos delivered during mealtime and ate in our rooms.. while all the while the kids wrestled, played, ran, jumped, and ate their way through the weekend.